Free Trial Class

 Sensei Joji Mercado

-Born Philippines.
+Born in the Philippines.
 The foundational instructor who shaped Sensei Yvonne's early karate development and technical precision — the bedrock of a championship career.
 Chief Instructor of AMAS Karate, South San Francisco.
 Assistant Director of ISKF Northwest Region and member of the ISKF Technical Committee.

 7th Dan · ISKF Technical Committee · ISKF Northwest Assistant Director